 Cost: $1,200 – to be paid in 3 installments. $400 deposit due at registration.

-Enrolment is limited to 30 clergy so register here now to secure your place!
+Register here now to secure your place!

 The next session of the Financial Leadership Academy (FLA) will begin in March 2022.
 It is a bold new approach building on our proven past success.
 The first sessions of FLA are practical education for clergy.
 For the implementation phase, our trained coaches will work with clergy and 2-5 members from each congregation – so you build a team that understands all of the principles and can help effect a real sea change in your church’s culture.